Stacy-JoyM/week1codechallenge/README.md

 ## Student Grade Generator
 ### Description
+The projects entails node operation in backedn that takes in percentage grade from 0 -100 and generates a grade from A-E.

 ## Speed Detector
 ### Description
+The project entails node operation in backend that checks speed from 0 to 180 and outputs "Ok" for speed upto 70km/s.
+From 70km/s to a certain speed limit, it prints points.
+Once points exceed 12, the program prints "license suspended"

 ## Net Salary Calculator
 ### Description
+The project entails node operation in the baxked that calculates income tax, gross salary when basic salary and benefits are inputed.

 ## Project Setup